Hierarchical Distributed Architecture for the Least Allan Variance Atomic Timing: Conclusion

 \section{Conclusion}

 In this paper, we have presented a hierarchical distributed architecture for achieving stable and accurate atomic timing.
-Using a state-space expansion method, the desired timing requirements are naturally decoupled into synchronization and anchoring/floating tasks.
-Our hierarchical distributed architecture demonstrates that a well-coordinated combination of distributed control and supervisory control can maintain long-term, high-precision timing in the face of GNSS uncertainties.
-Our primary focus in this work is to outline the fundamental concept of distributed atomic timing.
-Future research will include optimizing control performance for energy efficiency and extending these results to multiple atomic clock ensembles.
+Using a state-space expansion method, the desired timing objectives are naturally decoupled into distributed synchronization and anchoring/floating control tasks.
+The proposed architecture demonstrates that a well-coordinated combination of distributed control and supervisory control can maintain long-term, high-precision timing in the presence of GNSS uncertainties.